lm3nitro/Projects/New/Firewall Evasion.md

 ![Pasted image 20240921124326](https://github.com/user-attachments/assets/5a732df1-4476-46ac-a1a4-1ac630870b3d)

-Here is a view of this behavior wiht a sinfle IP:
+Here is a view of this behavior with a single IP:

 ![Pasted image 20240921124444](https://github.com/user-attachments/assets/4ad665af-995a-4935-9834-185bec36878f)